 Dental Crowns and Bridges In Cibolo

-If you have a damaged or missing tooth in Cibolo, a dental crown or bridge from Dr. Patel may be just what you need to restore your smile and get back to optimal health.
+If you have a damaged or missing tooth in Cibolo or Schertz, a dental crown or bridge from Dr. Patel may be just what you need to restore your smile and get back to optimal health.
 With crowns & bridges, it is possible to fully restore your smile in a few quick appointments at Cibolo Family Smiles.
 To get started, schedule your consultation with Dr. Patel today!

 What Is A Dental Crown?